Antibiotics: Amoxicillin, Ceftazidime, Cefuroxime, Ciprofloxacin

 Study rationale

 In infectious diseases, treatment targets are often linked to laboratory standards set by EUCAST (the European Committee on Antimicrobial Susceptibility Testing).
-EUCAST defines breakpoints that classify bacteria as susceptible or resistant and, for certain infections, indicates when increased drug exposure may be required for successful treatment.
-Based on newly adopted clinical breakpoints, EUCAST has redefined the “intermediate susceptibility” category (denoted as “I”) to “susceptible with increased exposure”.
-This means selected microorganisms are only susceptible at higher drug exposure, necessitating a higher dose for treatment.
-Consequently, adult dosing recommendations for certain drug-pathogen combinations have been increased.
+EUCAST defines breakpoints that classify bacteria and antibiotics into three categories, .
+Based on newly adopted clinical breakpoints, EUCAST has redefined one of these categories, the “intermediate susceptibility” category (denoted as “I”) to “susceptible with increased exposure”, indicating that certain microorganisms need higher antibiotic dosages.
+Consequently, adult dosing recommendations for certain drug-pathogen combinations have been doubled or even tripled.
 However, this raised an important clinical question: Should paediatric doses also be increased?

 The role of PBPK modelling in supporting clinical decision-making

-While exposure matching compares drug exposure levels between populations, it does not directly assess whether these levels are sufficient to achieve the desired therapeutic effect.
-To address this, the authors also used probability of target attainment (PTA), a method that links drug exposure to the likelihood of achieving microbiological efficacy.
-PTA represents the probability that the drug concentration at the site of infection will exceed the minimum inhibitory concentration (MIC) of the pathogen for a sufficient amount of time to effectively treat the infection.
-In other words, it evaluates whether the simulated drug exposure is high enough to achieve the pharmacodynamic target for bacterial suppression or killing.
+Secondly, the desired therapeutic effect was assessed.
+To address this, the authors also assessed drug exposure to the likelihood of achieving microbiological efficacy.
+This method is called probability of target attainment (PTA) and represents the probability that the drug concentration at the site of infection will be high enough to achieve the pharmacodynamic target for bacterial suppression or killing.

 Evaluation of paediatric dosing